danyk20/MQTT_Benchmark/README.md

 # MQTT Benchmark

-There is producer and consumer architecture where messages from producer go through the broker to the consumer.
+There is producer and consumer architecture where messages from the producer go through the broker to the consumer.

 ![Publisher - Broker - Consumer](./diagrams/MQTT_Benchmark.svg)